Converting Audible files to mp3

 I sometimes listen to audiobooks through audible.
 I pay 14.95$ a month for this service.
 Every month you get a book “credit” and with that credit you can “purchase” a book.
-This is actually a pretty good deal because some audiobooks cost way more that 14.95$ 16b20dc02b2178d4f28233eadf0e5732.png
+This is actually a pretty good deal because some audiobooks cost way more that 14.95$

-According to audible you “own” these books and they are “yours to keep forever” and they even say you can cancel your membership and still have access to the books you purchased on any device.
+and they even say you can cancel your membership and still have access to the books you purchased on any device.

-However in the wording of this statement they make sure to use the words cancel and membership.
+use the words cancel and membership.
 Not close and account, like they do on this page about deleting your audible account.

 An audible membership is not the same thing as an audible account.
 According this page you will permanently loose access to any audible title you purchased if you close your account.
 This means you will always need an account to listen to your audiobooks.
 But if you log into your account on a browser you’ll notice that they provide an option to download the entire book to your local device.